 — Adorned by 3 Kings

-- At the age of 12 he became a religious scholar and spiritual teacher
+— At 12, he became a religious scholar and spiritual teacher

 — Baptized into ministry at 30 years old